Irina Tevzadze's Art and Fashion

 Home | Fashion | Art | Teaching | Media | Bio | Instagram @irina_tevzadze | Email

-Along with her creative work in fashion and art, Irina has had a very successful teaching career as well.
+Along with creative work in fashion and art, Irina also has a very successful teaching career.

-In August 2019, Irina joined the then newly established Fashion Program within Herberger Institute for Design and the Arts (HIDA) at Arizona State University (ASU), which in 2022 underwent major expansion and transformed into ASU FIDM.
+In August 2019, Irina joined the Fashion Program within Herberger Institute for Design and the Arts at Arizona State University, which was newly established at that time.
+Then, in late 2021, the program merged with Los Angeles based Fashion Institute of Design and Merchandising and transformed into ASU FIDM.

 There, under the leadership of ASU FIDM Founding Director Dennita Sewell, Irina led the establishment and curriculum development of the Fashion Design sequence, for which she created and taught a wide range of foundational and advanced fashion design courses, including Fashion Design and Illustration, Construction / Junior Studio, Collection Development, Fashion Design Capstone / Senior Studio, and more.